-Where any royalty or other amount levied under this Part remains wholly or partly unpaid after the date it becomes due and payable, a Contractor shall, in addition to the amount due and payable, pay interest on the amount outstanding, beginning on the date the amount became due and payable, in accordance with the applicable Standard, at an annual rate calculated by:
+1. Where any royalty or other amount levied under this Part remains wholly or partly unpaid after the date it becomes due and payable, a Contractor shall, in addition to the amount due and payable, pay interest on the amount outstanding, beginning on the date the amount became due and payable, in accordance with the applicable Standard, at an annual rate calculated by:

-(a) adding 5 per cent to the special drawing rights interest rate prevailing on the date the amount became due and payable for the first month of non-payment;
+(a) adding 5 per cent to the special drawing rights interest rate prevailing on the date the amount became due and payable for the first 30-day period of non-payment;

-(b) adding 10 per cent to the special drawing rights interest rate prevailing on the date the amount became due and payable for the second and third months of non-payment; and
+(b) adding 10 per cent to the special drawing rights interest rate prevailing on the date the amount became due and payable for the second and third 30-day period of non-payment; and

-(c) adding [15] [20] per cent to the special drawing rights interest rate prevailing on the date the amount became due and payable for any further period of non-payment.
+(c) adding 15 per cent to the special drawing rights interest rate prevailing on the date the amount became due and payable for any further period of non-payment.

+2. Interest shall accrue on a daily pro rata basis, calculated using a 365-day year (or 366 in leap years), based on the number of Days the amount remains unpaid pursuant to paragraph 1(a)-(c).